Planning within an AONB

 The role of the AONB in planning

-Our role is to provide local district, borough and county councils with professional, targeted advice on planning within Blackdown Hills AONB.
+Our role is to provide local councils with professional, targeted advice on planning within Blackdown Hills AONB.

 It is up to the local planning authorities to decide whether to seek our advice.
 Although we can comment on applications we feel are of concern, even if we are not consulted.